-- 5.9.1 The Clinical Coordination Centre (CCC) will, upon receiving a request from Operational Crews for manual handling assistance, endeavour to arrange support by deploying additional equipment or resources. - 5.9.2 A central record of vehicle location and equipment is held by the Operational Support Desk and the CCC would contact OSD to see what vehicles were available. - 5.9.3 Patient Transport Service (PTS) vehicles may be used for in an emergency following a discussion with either the PTS Control Room or the PTS on Call Manager.
+- 5.9.1 The Clinical Coordination Centre (CCC) will, upon receiving a request from operational crews for manual handling assistance, endeavour to arrange support by deploying additional equipment or resources. - 5.9.2 A central record of vehicle location and equipment is held and maintained by the Operational support desk (OSD) via the vehicle wallboard and the CCC would contact the Operational support desk (OSD) to see what vehicles were available and the location of equipment such as the Ferno Megasus Mark 2 (black) stretchers.
+During those times when the Operational support desk is not available, the CCC can view the vehicle wallboard and locate the whereabouts of the Ferno Megasus Mark 2 (black) stretchers.
+When accessing this